YadneshNikam/EXP7_Arrays-and-Strings-in-C-plus-plus/README.md

 # 7. String_concatination.cpp

-1.Start.
+1. Start.
-2.Declare two string variables str1 and str2.
+2. Declare two string variables str1 and str2.
-3.Prompt the user to enter the first string and read it into str1.
+3. Prompt the user to enter the first string and read it into str1.
-4.Prompt the user to enter the second string and read it into str2.
+4. Prompt the user to enter the second string and read it into str2.
-5.Concatenate str1 and str2 with a space in between, store the result in result.
+5. Concatenate str1 and str2 with a space in between, store the result in result.
-6.Print "Concatenated string: " followed by result.
+6. Print "Concatenated string: " followed by result.
-7.Stop.
+7. Stop.

 # 8. String-reversal.cpp

-1.Start.
+1. Start.
-2.Declare a string variable str and an integer variable n.
+2. Declare a string variable str and an integer variable n.
-3.Prompt the user to enter a string and read it into str.
+3. Prompt the user to enter a string and read it into str.
-4.Set n to the length of str.
+4. Set n to the length of str.
-5.Print "Reversed string: ".
+5. Print "Reversed string: ".
-6.Loop from i = n-1 to i >= 0 (decrement i by 1 each time):
+6. Loop from i = n-1 to i >= 0 (decrement i by 1 each time):
-7.Print str[i].
+7. Print str[i].
-8.Stop.
+8. Stop.